Skip to main content

 During lambing there is the opportunity to feed the lambs.
 Call 09 536 6007 to check the feeding times.

-There is also a chance to watch park rangers moving sheep flocks with the farm dogs.
+There is also a chance to experience park rangers moving sheep flocks with the farm dogs.

 Read more about Ōmana Regional Park.